Serving Herself - The Life and Times of Althea Gibson

 A compelling life and times portrait, Serving Herself offers a revealing look at the rise and fall of a fiercely independent trailblazer who satisfied her own needs and simultaneously set a pathbreaking course for Black athletes.

 • The power of sports has many applications.
 Sports unite people, teach values, and inspire hope and pride.
 In the United States, sports have powered efforts to bring citizens together, shape them, and project a vision of what it means to be American.
 But sports convey power to athletes too—power to break social barriers and protest injustice.
-All American explores the power of sports both to embody our national ideals and challenge us to live up to them.
+All American explored the power of sports both to embody our national ideals and challenge us to live up to them.

 Customer Reviews

-Based on 1 review Write a review
+Based on 1 review